ritesh-kumar-nayak/DockerFiles/cles7yts7000c0amh1xhj9sgc.md

 ---

+# Terraform with Docker

-As we all know Docker is a containerization tool that allows developers to easily deploy, run, and manage applications in containers.
+As we all are aware, Docker is a containerization tool that allows developers to easily deploy, run, and manage applications in containers.
 Here our aim will be :

 * Installing docker

 * Pulling docker image from docker hub

 * Creating a Container from the image and running it.